 Where to find it

-A common and widespread species found throughout the country, except for some Scottish islands, the Isles of Scilly and the Channel Islands.
+A common and widespread species found throughout the country, except for some Scottish islands, some of the Isles of Scilly and the Channel Islands.

 When to find it